COVID-19 Library Announcement

 When library materials are lost or damaged, patrons will be responsible for the publisher's price of each item plus a $5.00 processing fee not to exceed a total cost of:

-In order to borrow from the HGTC Library, a patron's account must be cleared of all fines.
-Student account holds will be placed on every account with overdue books or $5.00 or more in fines.
-Students with student account holds will be blocked from receiving transcripts and all borrowing privileges will be revoked.
+Students with excessive fines or unreturned materials and/or equipment will have a hold placed on their account and be blocked from all borrowing privileges and from receiving transcripts.
 Please see a librarian at the campus nearest you to pay fines for any lost materials and processing charges.
 When the account is cleared of all fees, student account holds will be removed.

 Each campus library offers private study rooms that can hold anywhere from one to four people - perfect for quietly studying for an exam or working with a group on a project.
+Please note that study rooms are currently unavailable.
 Click here to view the study room rules and regulations.

 Food & Drink Rules and Regulations